JanithaR/npm-patch-poc/README.md

 # Conclusion

-Thankfully, the heavy lifting is already done and all that needs to be done is run 2 scripts I have put in the **package.json** file.
+Thankfully, the heavy lifting is already done and all that needs to be done is run 2 scripts I have put in the **package.json** file after doing the required changes to **@haskkor/react-native-pincode**.

-> create-patch-react-native-pincode
+> patch-react-native-pincode
 > build-react-native-pincode